soda-lmu/mousePrep/README.md

 timing issues etc) into **clean, standardized, analysis-ready** trajectory tables.

-The package focuses on the practical steps that typically come *before* feature extraction and modeling: standardizing raw inputs, filtering and scoping to valid observations, handling device- and event-related observations (e.g., touch devices, resize events), calculating and aligning time variables, resolving repeated visits, and preparing outputs that can be exported in desired formats.
+The package focuses on the practical steps that typically come before modelingmachine learning: standardizing raw inputs, filtering and scoping to valid observations, handling device and event-related observations (e.g., touch devices, resize events), calculating and aligning time variables, resolving repeated visits, and preparing outputs that can be exported in desired formats.